At A Glance

 At a Glance

 The School of the Cathedral, a Blue Ribbon School, offers a strong foundation in spiritual strength, academic excellence, and 21st century learning.
-Located in Baltimore, Cathedral educates students in kindergarten through eighth grade.
+Located in Baltimore, Cathedral educates students in Pre K4 through eighth grade.
 Lower school students begin their academic journey by developing their social skills, reading and writing principles, math and science.
 Beginning in third grade, we reduce the educational scaffolding as students grow in independence.
 Students complete their academic journey in middle school, where they serve as leaders in the school through liturgical ministry, mentorship programs, and service projects.

 By the Numbers